untillpro/dynobuffers/README.md

 	}
 	```
 	- value is nil and field is mandatory -> error
-	- value type and field type are incompatible -> error
+	- value type and field type are incompatible (e.g. string provided for numeric field) -> error
-    - value has appropriate type (e.g. string for numberic field) and fits into field (e.g. 255 fits into float, double, int, long, byte; 256 does not fit into byte etc) -> ok
+    - value type and field type differs but value fits into field (e.g. float64(255) fits into float, double, int, long, byte; float64(256) does not fit into byte etc) -> ok
     - no such field in the scheme -> ok (need to scheme versioning)
     - array element value is nil -> error (not supported)
 - See [dynobuffers_test.go](dynobuffers_test.go) for usage examples